tangentsoft/pidp8i/doc/cc8-manual.md

 ### <a id="strcpy"></a>`strcpy(dst, src)`

-Copies a null-terminated character string from one memory location to another.
+Copies one [0-terminated word string](#wordstr) to another memory location in the same data field, [normally field 1](#memory).

-Both the `dst` and `src` buffer pointers are offsets within the current data field, [normally field 1](#memory).
 This function will not copy data between fields.
-It *will* copy data between pages within the same field.

 If either `src+strlen(src)` or `dst+strlen(dst)` &ge; 4096 (the size of a core memory field in the PDP-8) the copy will wrap around to the